predragf/propas/README.md

 The system requirements specification is provided as a list of strings where each string encodes a system requirement.
 In order to be able to transform the TCTL properties into corresponding SMT-Lib assertions, first we have to parse the TCTL strings into a structure that recognizes and encodes all the syntactical elements of a TCTL property such that the appropriate semantics can be attached to all of them.

 First, let us briefly dissect a TCTL property.
 A TCTL property represents a specific encoding of a temporal logic property.
-The interpretation of a TCTL property is over a Kripke structure.
+The interpretation of a TCTL property is over a [Kripke structure](https://en.wikipedia.org/wiki/Kripke_structure_(model_checking)).
 Therefore, the syntax of TCTL consists of path quantifiers All (denoted as A) and Exists (denoted as E), and path-specific temporal operators G (Globally, or for all states) and F (Future/Eventually).
 The universal path quantifier “A” stands for “all paths”, while the existential quantifier “E” denotes that “there exists a path” from the set of all future paths starting from a given state s.

 In order to be able to automatically reason about this formula, first we have to identify all the syntactic elements.
 To be able to detect which structure is the most apropriate for encoding the syntactic elements, first we divide them into two major categories: i) atomic propositions and ii) operators.
 The definition for atomic propositions is as usuall one, whereas the operators represent a union of the valid TCTL path-specific temporal (G, F, U, W), TCTL branch quantifiers (A, E) and the standard logical operators (and, or, =>, negation).